39 top tips for fishkeepers

 31. Get a good book on health

 There are different ailments that afflict aquarium fish, and it is important that you diagnose each one correctly.
-Bacterial infections may not respond to parasite treatments and vice versa, so get a good book, with pictures, that will help you find out what it is.
+Bacterial infections may not respond to parasite treatments and vice versa.
+Get a good book, with pictures, that will help you investigate the causes.

 32. Proper use of medications

 Using medications is not something that we should take lightly.
-Most are made from dangerous, sometimes carcinogenic, chemicals that should not come into contact with our skin if we can help it.
-Use latex gloves to protect the hands and if you are using raw formaldehyde or Malachite green, goggles and a mask are a good idea.
+Most medications are made from dangerous, sometimes carcinogenic, chemicals.
+They should not come into contact with our skin if we can help it.
+Use gloves to protect the hands and if you are using raw formaldehyde or Malachite green, goggles and a mask are a good idea.

-Keep them locked away and out of the reach of children, and check the dates that they need to be used by.
+Keep them locked away and out of the reach of children.
+Censure you check the use by dates and write the date you opened them on the bottle.
 Seek expert advice if considering mixing any treatment.

 Never overdose as it could kill weakened fish, and make sure that you know the volume of water that you are treating.
 Read the instructions carefully.
 Only redose on the advice of the manufacturer.

-Marines like mandarins and Harlequin tuskfish should be treated with similar caution, and invertebrates like shrimp and snails will be harmed or killed by copper.
+Marines, like mandarins and harlequin tuskfish, should be treated with similar caution.
+Invertebrates like shrimp and snails will be harmed or killed by copper.
 That is why it is used as an effective treatment on parasitic invertebrates.

 33. You can treat prophylactically!

-Discus benefit from being wormed, whether you think they have them or not, and pond fish are naturally more prone to disease at certain times of year.
+Discus benefit from being wormed, whether you think they have them or not.
+While pond fish are naturally more prone to disease at certain times of year.

 6 tips for more advanced fishkeepers